 Strategies for Teaching Students with Visual Impairments

-The New Jersey Commission for the Blind and Visually Impaired (NJCBVI) is pleased to announce its annual Teachers’ Conference on October 14 and 15, 2015 from 9:00am to 3:00pm.
-The workshop will take place at The Conference Center at Mercer, 1200 Old Trenton Rd., West Windsor, NJ.
-The Commission will be sponsoring education workshops for teachers of students who are blind or vision-impaired as well as a workshop for school administrators to promote their understanding of these students.
+The New Jersey Commission for the Blind and Visually Impaired (NJCBVI) is pleased to announce its annual Teachers’ Conference on October 12 and 13, 2016.
+The Commission will sponsor education workshops for classroom teachers of students who are blind or vision-impaired as well as a workshop for school administrators to promote their understanding of these students.

 The NJCBVI will introduce adaptive materials, demonstrate equipment, and suggest strategies that are tailored for the unique needs of our students.

 This symposium is funded by the State of New Jersey, Department of Human Services, New Jersey Commission for the Blind and Visually Impaired.

 Five professional development hours will be given at the conclusion of each day.
-Participants may only attend a one day session.
+Participants may only attend on one day.

-Continental breakfast and registration will be held between 8am-9am.
-Lunch is on your own.
-Food is not permitted to be brought into the facility.
+A Continental breakfast and registration will be held between 8am-9am.

 Complete the registration form below.
 Once received, you will be sent an e-mail confirmation with directions to the conference.
 Please bring the confirmation e-mail with you.